MediaX-SJTU/MediaX/content/authors/Houqiang Zhong/_index.md

   url: ''

 # Short bio (will be displayed in the future)
-bio: I’m a Research PHD candidate at SJTU Media Lab.
+bio: I am a Research PHD candidate at SJTU Media Lab.
 I'm doing research on volumetric video and 3D reconstruction, under the direction of Prof. Li Song and Prof. Qiang Hu.

 interests:
 - Volumetric Video